Stably diffeomorphic manifolds and the realisation of modified surgery obstructions: Introduction

 The literature on stably diffeomorphic manifolds contains work on the stable classification of 4-manifolds, that is enumerating and detecting the possible stable classes, including~\cite{CavicchioliHegenbarthRepovs, Spaggiari, KasprowskiLandPowellTeichner,Hambleton-Hildum,KasprowskiPowellTeichner}.
 There is also work showing that, under additional assumptions, a stable diffeomorphism type contains a unique diffeomorphism class~\cite{HambletonKreckTeichner, CrowleySixt, Khan}.
 In addition Davis gave conditions under which the homotopy type of a $4$-manifold $M$ contains a unique stable class~\cite{DavisBorelNovikov}.

 In this paper, for $k \geq 2$ we present new general methods to construct stably diffeomorphic manifolds, examples of $4k$-manifolds with infinite stable classes, and new invariants which distinguish stably diffeomorphic manifolds.
-Before stating our main results we briefly review the history of the stable class.
+Before stating our main results we briefly review the history of the study of the stable class.

 If $w_1 = w_1(M)$ is the orientation character of $M$, then classical surgery theory provides an action of the surgery obstruction group $L^s_{2q+1}(\Z[\pi_1(M)], w_1)$ on $\SC(M)$.
 This action can give rise to infinite stable classes, such as for $L \times S^1$, where $L$ is a $(2q{-}1)$-dimensional lens space~\cite{Weinberger-higher-rho}, and for $\mathbb{RP}^{2n} \# \mathbb{RP}^{2n}$~\cite{BDK-07}.
 However the action of $L^s_{2q+1}(\Z[\pi_1(M)], w_1)$ necessarily preserves the homotopy type of $M$, and in the simply-connected case $L_{2q+1}(\Z)$ is trivial.
 We will investigate the stable class of $M$ beyond the action of the classical $L$-group and so we define the \emph{homotopy stable class} of $M$,